 This interactive course uses a variety of teaching and learning processes to effectively translate theory into practice for contemporary family therapists.
 You should anticipate that some discussions and interactive methods will require reflection on personal experience.

 This course is designed for counsellors, therapists, social workers, mental health workers, and pastoral care/faith-based and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.

-This course is typically recognized by AAMFT as a professional ethics course.
+This course is typically recognized by CAMFT and AAMFT as a professional ethics course.

 Upon successful completion of this course, you will be able to: